Understanding MLP-Mixer as a Wide and Sparse MLP: Properties as a sparse MLP

 where $L$ and $R$ are the trainable block diagonal matrices, each with $\sqrt{n}$ blocks of size $\sqrt{n} \times \sqrt{n}$.
 The previous work claimed that the Monarch matrix is sparse in that the number of trainable parameters is much smaller than in a dense $n \times n$ matrix.
 Despite this sparsity, by replacing the dense matrix with a Monarch matrix, it was found that various architectures can achieve almost comparable performance while succeeding in shortening the training time.
 Furthermore, the product of a few Monarch matrices can represent many commonly used structured matrices such as convolutions and Fourier transformations.

-Surprisingly, the MLP-Mixer and Monarch matrix, two completely different concepts developed in the literature, have hidden connections.
-By comparing (\ref{eq11:0502}) and (\ref{monarch}), we find that \begin{col} Suppose a block of S-Mixer $H$ with $C=S$ whose activation function in the intermediate layer is linear, that is, $H=\phi(WXV)$.
+Surprisingly, the MLP Mixer and the Monarch matrix, two completely different concepts, have hidden connections.
+By comparing (\ref{eq11:0502}) and (\ref{monarch}), we find that \begin{col} Consider a S-Mixer without an intermediate activation function, that is, its feature matrix is given by $H=\phi(WXV)$.
 Then, $\text{vec}(H)$ is equivalent to an MLP whose weight matrix is given by a Monarch matrix with weight-sharing diagonal matrices, that is, $\phi(Mx)$ with $n=SC$, $L = I_S \otimes V^\top$ and $R=I_C \otimes W$. \end{col}